WorkplaceX/Application/Readme.md

 )
 ```

-* Run the BuildTool generate command (See also [BuildTool generate](https://github.com/WorkplaceX/Framework/wiki/BuildTool-generate))
+* Run the BuildTool generate command (See also [BuildTool generate](https://github.com/WorkplaceX/Framework/wiki/BuildTool-generate)).
+This generates a C# class for every table and every column.

 ```cmd
 cd BuildTool
 dotnet run -- generate
 ```

 * Run the BuildTool runSql command (See [BuildTool runSql](https://github.com/WorkplaceX/Framework/wiki/BuildTool-runSql)).
 It adds "Framework" prefixed tables to the database.
+These tables are used internally by the framework.

 ```cmd
 cd BuildTool
 dotnet run -- runSql
 ```

 * Run BuildTool runSqlTable command (See [BuildTool runSql](https://github.com/WorkplaceX/Framework/wiki/BuildTool-runSql)).
-It populates for example the table "FrameworkColumn".
+In C# declared classes are written for example the table "FrameworkColumn".
+It serves as meta data for configuration.